thinkC/terraform-spotify/README.md

 ![run docker](./img/img11.PNG)

-We will need to copy the APIKey because we will need it ...
+We will need to copy the APIKey because we will need it assign it as a variable in the terraform.tfvars file.
 Next we copy the Auth URL and browse, on authenticating the server will display `Authentication Successful`.
 The server will be left running.

 ## Clone example repository